-At A-level, our sixth form produced a very strong set of grades with 35% achieving an A - A Grade and 65% A-B Grade.
-They represent an incredible achievement by the girls and their teachers when you consider the fully comprehensive nature of our sixth form.
-The results of our BTEC students was truly exceptional with 34% achieving Distinction and over 80% obtaining a Distinction or higher.
-These results represent an estimated Level 3VA of +0.29 which was the highest we have achieved.
+At A-level, our sixth form produced a strong set of grades; although we did experience the expected dip from last year.
+20% of A-Level entries achieved an A - A Grade and 55% A-B Grade.
+In light of the raising of standards and grade boundaries allied to the loss of any COVID mitigation represent a good set of results.
+The results of our BTEC students was again excellent with 39% achieving Distinction and 85% obtaining a Distinction or higher.

-At GCSE our pupils, again, produced a stunning performance with 90% obtaining: 5+standard passes including English and Maths; 66% EBACC with standard pass in English and Maths; 55% of all entries were awarded grades 9-7; and, 83% at 9-5.
-The overall performance leading to an estimated Progress 8 score of 0.73.
-This result was achieved despite one pupil being unable to sit any formal examinations due to ill health.
+At GCSE our pupils, again, produced a stunning performance with 87% obtaining: 5+standard passes including English and Maths and 55% achieving the EBACC with standard pass in English and Maths.
+When looking at our GCSE entries as a whole 31% were awarded grades 9-7; and 71% obtained 9-5 grades.
+The overall performance of the cohort leading to an estimated Progress 8 score of +0.69..
+This great set of results were achieved despite the disruption and lost in school education time that these students have experienced during their time in secondary school.

 The School is, of course, proud of all of its pupils, not just those achieving top grades, and their determination and hard work are to be commended.
-It is also right and fitting to acknowledge the commitment and dedication of our staff over the last two years.
-They adapted their teaching and worked tirelessly to ensure that pupils received the support they needed to succeed.
+It is also right and fitting to acknowledge the commitment and dedication of our staff.